 Belize in January is a relatively mellow time to visit, as many tourists have gone home after the December holidays.
 Plus, it's well into the dry season, meaning the sun is out and dive conditions are near perfect.
 The lovely weather is also great for wildlife spotting and nature hikes.
 Continue reading for insider tips on what makes January one of the best months of Belize's high season.

 Belize has a subtropical climate defined by two seasons: wet (Jun-Nov) and dry (Dec-May).
 Both are mild enough that you can enjoy this country's highlights any time of year.
 However, certain factors affecting climate and cost may dictate your ideal time to visit.
 There's also a secret high season that briefly appears each year and makes for an attractive getaway without the crowds.

-Spend 10 days discovering Belize’s greatest outdoor gems.
+Spend 10 days discovering Belize's greatest outdoor gems.
 Start out at a lodge in the heart of a rainforest.
 Then, spend some time in a Maya village, followed by a few days paddling and camping along the Moho River.
-Next, visit the jungle, tour the Maya ruins of Lubaantun, and take a tour of a chocolate farm.
-The trip concludes with several days of free time to explore Glover’s Reef Atoll to paddle, kayak, and snorkel at your leisure.
+Venture into the jungle, tour the Maya ruins of Lubaantun, and take a tour of a chocolate farm.
+The trip concludes with several days of free time to explore Glover's Reef Atoll—paddling, kayaking, and snorkeling at your leisure.

 Spend nine days exploring some of the best of Belize.
 Upon arrival, head to Crooked Tree Wildlife Sanctuary to do some birding and view the native wildlife, along with exploring two different Mayan ruins.
 Next, take a water taxi to the Lighthouse Reef Atoll, and spend the next few days snorkeling, paddling, and relaxing beachside.
 Then, enjoy a final night on the town in Belize City.